craigahobbs/unittest-parallel/README.md

-                        The number of test processes (default is 0, all cores) --class-fixtures      One or more TestCase class has a setUpClass method --module-fixtures     One or more test module has a setUpModule method
+                        The number of test processes (default is 0, all cores) --class-fixtures      One or more TestCase class has a setUpClass method --module-fixtures     One or more test module has a setUpModule method --disable-process-pooling
+                        Do not reuse processes used to run test suites

 unittest options:
   -s START, --start-directory START